leonfunnell/GCP-webhook-calendar-update/README.md

         - The Cloud Function with the Python code
 -

-Setup
+# Setup
 -----

-Prerequisists:
+## Prerequisists:
 - You have a valid GCP account and project with admin role
 - You have gcloud CLI installed and authenticated in BASH.
 Type:
 ```
 gcloud auth login
 ```
-- You have gh and git installed
+- You have gh > 2.45 installed (required for gh variables)
 - gh is authenticated with your github repo.
 Type:
 ```
 gh auth login
 ```
 - You need to provide the following:
+    - GCP_PROJECT_ID (an existing project ID) - If you neglect to provide this, we will use the PROJECT_ID associated with the gcloud CLI
+    - --or--
+    - GCP_PROJECT_NAME - the name for your new GCP project.
+It will create your project and enable the required APIs
     - GCP_REGION (GCP region code such as us-east1, europe-west2, see https://gist.github.com/rpkim/084046e02fd8c452ba6ddef3a61d5d59)
-    - GCP_PROJECT_ID (an existing project ID)
     - HEADER_SOURCE_TO_PASS - A key/value pair delimited by colon (:) which will be used to prevent unathenticated calls to your webhook address.

 - Optional variables
     - Build account name (the name of an IAM user that will get created by gcpsetup.sh.
 It will be given permission to create the required resources in GCP).
 If you neglect to provide this, a name with a random suffix will be generated.